NextEra Energy Partners: Green Energy Will Succeed Despite Trump's Withdrawal From Paris Accord

 Summary & Conclusion

-NextEra Energy Partners has many positive investment catalysts, including two very attractive acquisitions, a modification of the IDR structure, and a GP with a plethora of drop-down ready assets - just to name a few.
+NextEra Energy Partners has many positive investment catalysts, including two very attractive acquisitions, a modification of the IDR structure, and a GP with a plethora of drop-down-ready assets - just to name a few.
 The fact that the company issues a 1099 instead of a K-1 is very attractive for investors who normally wouldn't consider investing in an LP because of the tax hassles.

 By 2020, NEP could be paying annual distributions of an estimated $2.40/unit.
 With a target yield of 4.5%, that equates to a unit price of an estimated $53.
 Meantime, my 12-month target is $39.
 Based on today's close of $34.35 that equates to a total return of 15%+.
 The current yield is 4.25%.